 Frequently discussion based, the topics and activities that are covered will enhance students’ international mindedness, empathy and self-awareness, and help them develop skills and confidence through activities such as public speaking and role-play.
 Students may revisit some topics during their time at BISB to provide more depth and detail, reflecting the needs and maturity of the students.

 Aims and Objectives Our Well-being Programme develops our students’ knowledge of a diverse range of topics and provides them with multiple opportunities to reflect upon their own beliefs and ideas.
-Through structured group work and individual tasks, they will learn skills which will help them develop into assertive and confident young people, able to make informed and healthy choices and with a broad understanding of the diverse world in which we live.
+Through structured group work and individual tasks, they will learn skills that will help them develop into assertive and confident young people, able to make informed and healthy choices and with a broad understanding of the diverse world in which we live.

 Assessment Students receive continuous feedback from both the teacher and their peers in the Well-being Programme.
 This is designed to help them improve and develop their skills.
 Whilst there are no graded assessments, students will participate in formal verbal and written presentations, will receive individualized feedback on their strengths and weaknesses and be encouraged to reflect upon strategies to improve.
 Their engagement and participation will be monitored on a weekly basis and will contribute to their Learning Attitude report score.